-- Ensure that there is water in the fresh water tank. - Check in-line filter is free from debris and correctly fitted. - Ensure water system has been primed correctly, (see priming the water system page 39), and there are no air-locks present. - Ensure there are no restrictions in the plumbing. - Using a multi-meter, ensure there is power at the pump.
-If not, refer to your dealer as there maybe damaged cabling or a fault with the fusebox.
+- Ensure that there is water in the fresh water tank. - Check in-line filter is free from debris and correctly fitted. - Ensure water system has been primed correctly, (see priming the water system page 45), and there are no air-locks present. - Ensure there are no restrictions in the plumbing.